sapegin/sweet/Readme.md

 Additionally you can add any options you want.
 For example, `var1` will be `$.var1` in your templates.

-*Markdown* files are the same as HTML but file extension should be `.md`.
+*Markdown* files are the same as HTML but file extension should be `.md` or `.markdown`.
 In content part you can use [GitHub flavored Markdown](http://github.github.com/github-flavored-markdown/) as well as any HTML.

 *JSON* content is almost the same: